newtriks/cssapi/README.md

 }
 ```

-##### 3.Properties
+#### 3.Properties

 Properties define how each css property should be transformed and add new helpers that are available alongside the standard CSS properties.
 You don't need to do anything here to use the library, but you can override any of the properties defined here or add your own transformers or helpers to change the API available to you.
-See the section on using your own transformers for more information.
+See the section on [using your own transformers](https://github.com/Undistraction/cssapi#using-your-own-transformers) for more information.

-### API
+## API

 The api is a simple one, consisting of a hand-full of functions:

-#### `api()`
+### `api()`

 The `api` function itself is the workhorse of this library.
 It accepts a single argument which must be a map of declarations.
 The library will process these declarations and return the rendered CSS, generating media queries and intelligently batching declarations to reduce the amount of generated styles.
 The API supports most commonly used CSS properties and the default config defines how values supplied to these properties should be transformed.

 You can supply any valid css value to these declarations.
 The value(s) will be run through a series of transformations which will decide if they need to transform the value or not.
-If the value is already a valid CSS value it will be passed through untouched, however if the transformer detects a value that it knows how to transform, it will act on that value and replace the value with a transformed one.
+If the value is already a valid CSS value it will be passed through untouched, however, if the transformer detects a value that it knows how to transform, it will act on that value and replace the value with a transformed one.

 Properties work exactly like their CSS namesakes, only you supply the value as a string.

-##### Transformers
+#### Transformers

-###### Length Transformers
+##### Length Transformers

 For values in any declaration that support a CSS Length value you can supply a unitless value (in pixels) and it will be transformed into your chosen output value (defaults to `rem`).
 If you supply a value using `ru` units, for example `2.5ru` the value will be transformed to your chosen rhythm unit.

-###### Data Lookup Transformers
+##### Data Lookup Transformers

 You can also use tokens in property values and they will be looked up in the maps you defined in your configuration's data, for example a value of `color:primary` will be replaced with the value stored in the `primary` key of your `color` map.

 `calc` is supported and values within will be parsed.
 There are also transformers in place for dealing with gradients, transforms and urls, and values declared within all will be parsed and transformed, for example `translate(400, 50%)` will be transformed into `translate(25rem, 50%)`.

-##### Important note
+#### Important note

 You should only use the `api` function for values that need to be transformed.
 Any values that don't need to be looked up, transformed or wrapped in a query should be declared using standard CSS.
 This minimises the performance overhead of using the function at runtime.

-##### Basic Values
+#### Basic Values

 Here is an example of passing in rhythm units: